-Figure 7 depicts the simulation plots for the simple NPN inverter circuit - most parameters turned off.
+Figure 7 depicts the simulation plots for the simple NPN inverter circuit.
 For the voltage plots, the input voltage at the base and the output voltage at the collector are plotted.
-The emitter and substrate voltages are not of much NPN SIMPLE interest as they are held constant by the ground (common) and voltage supply terminals respectively, see Figure 1.
+The emitter and substrate voltages are not of much interest as they are held constant by the ground (common) and voltage supply terminals respectively, see Figure 1.
 The current plots IC, IB, IE, and IS correspond to the collector, base, emitter, and substrate currents respectively.
 As can readily be seen, simulation of the Dymola NPN BJT model provides a fairly accurate representation of its SPICE counterparts.
-In fact, a quick glance through Appendix E reveals that as many of the other parameters are turned on the correspondence of this Dymola model to the SPICE models improves.